Further Particulars – About Imperial College London

 The Provost, Professor Ian Walmsley FRS, is the Chief Academic Officer, upholding Imperial’s very high academic standards and its core academic mission.
 He has direct responsibility for Imperial’s major academic units, via the Faculty Deans, and the College’s teaching and research mission, via the Vice-Provosts for Education and Research and Enterprise.
 The Provost oversees human and intellectual resources and is responsible for promoting an inclusive and excellent staff and student community.

 The President and Provost chair the President’s Board and Provost’s Board, comprising the leadership of the University and setting and delivering the strategic and day-to-day business of the College.

 Imperial’s Council, chaired by Mr John Allan CBE, includes external lay members, the Deans and Provost, President and Chief Financial Officer and is responsible for the overall governance of the College.

 Imperial’s Court brings together a diverse group of alumni and members of local organisations, who meet regularly and are committed to helping the College achieve its strategic aims.
 Members of Court regularly attend expert briefings at the College, which provide an insight into our research and education.

-Imperial is a top global university because of its cutting edge and influential research.
-Students come here to learn from, and work with, the best researchers.
-Imperial aims to create a learning and teaching environment that is also globally leading.
-Students want to make their mark in the world, and they expect to learn the necessary skills at Imperial.
+Imperial is a top global university thanks to its cutting-edge and influential research.
+Students come here to learn from, and work with, some of the best researchers currently working in their field.
+We also aim to create a globally leading learning and teaching environment – students who want to make their mark in the world can learn the skills to do this at Imperial.

 The College’s Learning and Teaching Strategy is connected directly to the College’s overall strategy and seeks to embed learning in a vibrant, research-led and entrepreneurial environment, as well as enriching the student experience.